 Recent literature on the Anthropocene suggests multiple threats to the resilience of the Earth system.
 Exceeding the ‘planetary boundaries’ could lead to rapidly increasing risks of catastrophic and/or irreversible environmental change.

-Journal Article by Thomas Sterner, Edward Barbier, Ian Bateman, Ottmar Edenhofer, Inge van den Bijgaart, Anne-Sophie Crépin, Ottmar Edenhofer, Carolyn Fischer, Wolfgang Habla, John Hassler, Olof Johansson-Stenman, Andreas Lange, Stephen Polasky, Johan Rockström, Henrik G. Smith, Will Steffen, Gernot Wagner, James Wilen, Francisco Alpízar, Christian Azar, Donna Carless, Carlos Chávez, Jessica Coria, Gustav Engström, Sverker C. Jagers, Gunnar Kohlin, Åsa Lofgren, Håkan Pleijel, and Amanda Robinson — Jan.
+Journal Article by Thomas Sterner, Edward Barbier, Ian Bateman, Ottmar Edenhofer, Inge van den Bijgaart, Anne-Sophie Crépin, Ottmar Edenhofer, Carolyn Fischer, Wolfgang Habla, John Hassler, Olof Johansson-Stenman, Andreas Lange, Stephen Polasky, Johan Rockström, Henrik G. Smith, Will Steffen, Gernot Wagner, James Wilen, Francisco Alpízar, Christian Azar, Donna Carless, Carlos Chávez, Jessica Coria, Gustav Engström, Sverker C. Jagers, Gunnar Kohlin, Åsa Lofgren, Håkan Pleijel, and Amanda Robinson — 1 minute read — Jan.
 10, 2019View Journal Article